gonzalo123/tcp2http/README.md

 One possible solution is isolate the application and change only the destination of the TCP socket.
 Instead the original ip address whe can use localhost and we can create a proxy at localhost that listen to TCP sockets and send the information to the HTTP server.

 We're going to build this proxy in Go.
 We can do it with any language (Python, C#, Javascript, ...).
-My Kung Fu in Go is not so good (I'm more confortable with Python) but it's not so difficult and we can build a bynary with our proxy for Windows, Linux and Mac without any problem.
+My Kung Fu in Go is not so good (I'm more comfortable with Python) but it's not so difficult and we can build a binary with our proxy for Windows, Linux and Mac without any problem.
 Then we only need to copy the binary into the target host and it works (no installation, no SDK, nothing.
 Just copy and run)

 ```go
 package main